 Disclosures

-Identify the hurricane parameters (e.g., central pressure, radius of maximum winds) that are used in the model.
+Identify the hurricane parameters (e.g., central pressure, radius of maximum winds) that are used in the hurricane model.

-Describe the dependencies among variables in the windfield component and how they are represented in the model, including the mathematical dependence of modeled windfield as a function of distance and direction from the center position.
+Describe the dependencies among variables in the windfield component and how they are represented in the hurricane model, including the mathematical dependence of modeled windfield as a function of distance and direction from the center position.

 Identify whether hurricane parameters are modeled as random variables, functions, or fixed values for the stochastic storm set.
 Provide rationale for the choice of parameter representations.